Tom Corbett, Space Cadet: Toys and tie-ins

-There was a Tom Corbett—Space Cadet View-Master packet containing three reels.
-Its three-dimensional photographs were brilliantly colored but were taken of sculptures of the characters and models of the spacecraft and props.
-The story was of finding on the moon a miniature pyramid made by unknown aliens, which led to a clue on Mars, and finally to fighting interplanetary crooks in the asteroid belt.
+There is a Tom Corbett, Space Cadet View-Master packet containing three reels.
+Its three-dimensional photographs feature sculptures of the characters and models of the spacecraft and props.
+The story sees them finding a miniature pyramid on the moon made by unknown aliens.
+This leads to a clue on Mars and, finally, to fighting interplanetary crooks in the asteroid belt.

-There were also several coloring books; a flashlight; a punch-out book; a costume for children; a lunch box; a pocket watch; a Space Academy playset with plastic figures; a set of rubber molds for making plaster-of-Paris figures, furniture and vehicles, made by Marx toys; a Little Golden Book; and a Little Golden Record of the Space Academy song ("From the rocket fields of the academy / to the far flung stars of outer space / we are space cadets training to be / ready for dangers we may face").
-Two other records presented Space Cadet adventures, starring the original TV/radio cast: "Tom Corbett Space Cadet at Space Academy" and "Rescue in Space: Tom Corbett, Space Cadet".
+There are also several coloring books, a flashlight, a punch-out book, a costume for children, a lunch box, a pocket watch, a Space Academy playset with plastic figures, a set of rubber molds for making plaster-of-Paris figurines from Marx toys, a Little Golden Book, and a Little Golden Record of the Space Academy song ("From the rocket fields of the academy / to the far flung stars of outer space / we are space cadets training to be / ready for dangers we may face").
+Two other records presented Space Cadet adventures, starring the original TV/radio cast: Tom Corbett, Space Cadet at Space Academy and Rescue in Space: Tom Corbett, Space Cadet.

-The back of boxes of Kellogg's Pep Cereal featured cardboard cutouts of a space cadet cap, gauntlets, and a ray gun, and the cereal company made a direct tie-in with the product Kellogg's Pep: The Solar Cereal.
-Kellogg also published a "Tom Corbett Space Cadet News", Vol. 1 #1, a 23x15 inch newspaper, folded in half, 4 pages.
+Kellogg's Pep Cereal featured cardboard cutouts of a space cadet cap, gauntlets, and a ray gun, and the cereal company made a direct tie-in with the product Kellogg's Pep: The Solar Cereal.
+Kellogg's also published a four-page Tom Corbett, Space Cadet News, Vol. 1 #1 as a 23x15 inch newspaper, folded in half.

 The show was the subject of a parody, "Lawrence Fechtenberger, Interstellar Officer Candidate", a serial that made several appearances on programs of Bob and Ray.